pollination/queenbee/docs/schemas/recipes.rst

 Minimal
 ^^^^^^^
-The minimal configuration for an recipe can be found below.
+The minimal configuration for a recipe can be found below.
 The keys indicated here are the ones you **absolutely** have to fill in for this recipe to be validated by Queenbee.

 ..  literalinclude:: ../../tests/assets/recipes/valid/minimal.yaml